Hello in Chinese 👋🏽 20 Ways To Greet Someone in Mandarin

 Used when old friends meet, this is a very positive, happy greeting.

-The literal translation “long time, no see” has also started to make its way into the English language.
+The literal translation “long time, no see” has also made its way into the English language.

 15. 大家好 – Dàjiā hǎo